 Very little remains of Tincroft Mine, it has disappeared beneath modern developments.
 Until the 1960’s the whole area was a wasteland of vast burrows and tailings, now its difficult to visualise the landscape that once was.

 Only one Engine House of Carn Brea Mine survives, but at South Tincroft there are two remaining structures.
 A Compressor House and a Man Engine House still remain and make a prominent landmark on the road to Brea Village.

-Operations closed in 1921 with a total output from Tincroft as: 112,700 tons Copper 32,972 tons of Tin, and 6,530 tons of Arsenic, Carn Brea Mine in its life produced: 237,493 tons Copper 29,600 tons Tin and 4,140 tons of Arsenic.
+Operations closed in 1921 with a total output from Tincroft as: 112,700 tons Copper 32,972 tons of Tin, also 6,530 tons of Arsenic.
+Carn Brea Mine during its life produced: 237,493 tons Copper 29,600 tons Tin and 4,140 tons of Arsenic.

 A letter with the Carn Brea and Tincroft Mine Logo.